Patient abuse: History

 Barbara Robb, a psychotherapist, founded the group Aid for the Elderly in Government Institutions and launched a public campaign to highlight abuse and neglect of older patients in mental health institutions.
 She published the report Sans Everything: A Case to Answer based on material she received from the public in 1967.

-Steve George argues that in the United Kingdom the killing of Killing of Jonathan Zito in 1992, created a narrative of risk posed by mental health patients that reduced concern for abuse of mental health patients.
+Steve George argues that in the United Kingdom, the killing of Jonathan Zito in 1992 created a narrative of risk posed by mental health patients that reduced concern for abuse of mental health patients.

 Between 1983 and 1993 a large number of adults with learning difficulties at the Longcare residential home in Slough were beaten, verbally abused, drugged, indecently assaulted and raped.
-The actions resulted in an independent government inqury.
-Interviewing staff John Pring, describes an atmosphere of threats where staff were encouraged to spy on one another with inexperienced being hired and experienced healthcare workers leaving the organization.
+In interviews conducted as part of an independent government inqury, staff members described an atmosphere of threats where they were encouraged to spy on one another, and with inexperienced workers being hired and experienced healthcare workers leaving the organization.

-The Winterbourne View hospital abuse case took place at a hospital for the treatment of individuals with learning difficulties and involved the physical abuse following a BBC documentary in 2011.
+The Winterbourne View hospital abuse case took place at a hospital for the treatment of individuals with learning difficulties, and was the subject of a BBC Panorama documentary in 2011.
 Staff abused patients physically and psychologically and there were several instances of serious physical assault.
 The case resulted in the hospital being closed and 11 of the staff being prosecuted.

-In 2019 an BBC documentary revealed abuse at Whorlton Hall, a treatment unit for those with learning disabilities or autism.
-Patients were threatened taunted, threatened, provoked, restrained on the floor for long periods of time.
-Staff implemented arbitrary punishment like removing patients belongings and staff routinely used sexually explicit language and gesture.
+In 2019, another BBC Panorama documentary revealed abuse at Whorlton Hall, a treatment unit for those with learning disabilities or autism.
+Patients were taunted, threatened, provoked, and restrained on the floor for long periods of time.
+Staff implemented arbitrary punishments like confiscating patient belongings and staff routinely used sexually explicit language and gestures.

+In 2022 another BBC investigation found a "toxic culture of humiliation, verbal abuse and bullying" at the Greater Manchester HNS Ednenfield site, resulting in a number of staff sackings.